johnulist/PrestashopConnectorBundle/Resources/doc/fields_list.md

 ![Force attribute set removing](./images/fields/attribute-force-removing.png)

-If an attribute set is deleted from Akeneo, then you can let the connector delete it in Mangento.
+If an attribute set is deleted from Akeneo, then you can let the connector delete it in Prestashop.
 However, if there still is products attached to this attribute set, then you have to force Prestashop to delete these products with it, or the attribute set will remain intact.

 **Attribute mapping:**